phase2/outline/CONTRIBUTING.md

 # Contributing to Outline

-> This document serves to help understand how to setup a local Outline environment, and how to contribute to the open source Outline project For project specific details, please consult the README.md in your project.
+> This document serves to help understand how to contribute to the open source Outline project.
+For project specific details, please consult the README.md in your project.

 ## Code of Conduct